 Both dropsy and constipation also have similar symptoms and can be easily treated if spotted early.
-The difference is that once bloating clears in constipation and water quality improves, the fish will most probably go back to normal.
+The difference is that once bloating clears in constipation and water quality improves, and the fish will probably return to normal.
 In the case of dropsy, the symptoms quickly worsen if not treated till the point of death.

 The final stages of dropsy usually are caused by multiple organ failures and sadly the chances of survival when it reaches the stage of the ‘swollen pinecone’ are incredibly slim.

-That said, treating dropsy is relatively straightforward, however, you will do well following a few simple rules.
+That said, treating dropsy is relatively straightforward.
+However, you will do well following a few simple guidelines.

 Whether your betta is housed alone or in a community tank, it is best to isolate your fish into a separate smaller ‘hospital’ tank.
 I find it ideal for a hospital tank to be about 5 gallons.